reggietenk/Team-Profile-Generator-/README.md

 - Node.js is needed to run application Install npm using command lines (npm install)

-- Jest testing framework is instaled by running (npm jest install) in the command lines.
+- Jest testing framework is installed by running (npm jest install) in the command lines.

 ## Usage